land-systems/land-systems.github.io/content/project/sustaincocoa/index.md

 publishDate: '2017-01-01T00:00:00Z'

 authors:
-  - cecile
+  - cecile-renier
-  - erasmus
+  - erasmus-zuermgassen
-  - patrick
+  - patrick-meyfroidt
 tags: []

 # Is this a featured talk? (true/false)